tock/tock/doc/CodeReview.md

 ## Abstract

-This document describes how the Tock [core team](../CoreTeam.md) merges pull requests for and makes releases of the main Tock repository.
+This document describes how the Tock [core working group](../wg/core.md) merges pull requests for and makes releases of the main Tock repository.

 <!-- npm i -g markdown-toc; markdown-toc -i Abstract.md -->